The Singapore Area Coordinator (SAC) welcomes you to Singapore, the U.S. Navy's gateway to Southeast Asia.

 · Avoiding large groups.

 · Maintaining a 14-day close contact and travel tracker.
 It is highly recommended that you maintain a close contact journal/log of all persons you interact with every day, and all locations you visit, within the past 14 days.
 This is to be shared only with designated personnel for contact tracing in the event you receive a positive test for COVID-19.
 This should include the names, locations, times and duration.
-A close contact is defined as being within 6 feet of another person for 10 minutes or greater.
-This is required for SAC/UIC 61077 military personnel.
+A close contact is defined as being within 6 feet of another person for a cumulative 15 minutes or greater over a 24-hour period.
+This is required for SAC military personnel.

 · Maintaining a close personal contact list of 10 or fewer close contacts every day.